MicrosoftDocs/dynamics-365-project-operations/articles/environment/determine-deployment-type.md

 - [Project Operations for resource/non-stocked scenarios](#integrated)
 - [Project Operations for stocked/production order scenarios](#pma)

 Project Operations support stocked/production order scenarios and non-stocked/resource-based scenarios on the same environment through legal entity-level configurations.
-For example, Contoso can leverage stocked/production order capabilities in their US manufacturing facility (Legal entity = Contoso Manufacturing United States).
-Contoso can leverage non-stocked/resource-based capabilities in their Contoso Robotics Arms servicing facility in UK (Legal entity = Contoso Robotics United Kingdom).
+For example, Contoso can use the stocked/production order capabilities in their US manufacturing facility (Legal entity = Contoso Manufacturing United States).
+Contoso can use the non-stocked/resource-based capabilities in their Contoso Robotics Arms servicing facility in UK (Legal entity = Contoso Robotics United Kingdom).

 ### <a  name="lite"></a>Lite deployment - deal to proforma invoicing